Donna McKevitt

 Donna McKevitt (born 1970) is an English composer based in London.
 She studied viola with Gustav Clarkson and voice with Linda Hirst and gained a BA Hons in music at Kingston Polytechnic.

-She was a member of Miranda Sex Garden between 1991 and 1994 recording Iris, Suspiria and Fairytales of Slavery with them for Mute Records and touring Japan, The States and Europe.
+She was a member of Miranda Sex Garden between 1991 and 1994, recording Iris, Suspiria and Fairytales of Slavery with them for Mute Records and touring Japan, the United States and Europe.

-She began a collaboration with Greg Roberts of Dreadzone going on to write, sing and play on their albums Second Light and Biological Radio with Virgin Records.
+She began a collaboration with musician Greg Roberts of Dreadzone, going on to write, sing and play on their albums Second Light and Biological Radio with Virgin Records.

-While touring and recording full-time Donna set some of Maya Angelou's poems for voice, trumpet and double bass and in 1993, after contributing to the soundtrack of Derek Jarman's last film Blue, she began work on Translucence.
+While touring and recording full-time, McKevitt set some of Maya Angelou's poems for voice, trumpet and double bass.
+In 1993, after contributing to the soundtrack of director Derek Jarman's last film Blue, she began work on song cycle Translucence.
 These settings of Jarman's poems were recorded for Warner Classics in 1997 by Andrew Keener and featured the voices of Michael Chance and Melanie Pappenheim.
-"A work of haunting and unpretentious beauty", 'Translucence' has been performed by the original ensemble at Columbia University (broadcast live on WNYC Radio), at The City of London Festival and at Tate Modern.
-It has also been performed at The Edinburgh Festival and in Boston, Tokyo, Sydney and Zurich by other ensembles.
+Described in The Times as "a work of haunting and unpretentious beauty", Translucence has been performed by the original ensemble at Columbia University (broadcast live on WNYC Radio), at the City of London Festival and at Tate Modern.
+It has also been performed at the Edinburgh Festival and in Boston, Tokyo, Sydney and Zurich by other ensembles.

-In 2000 Donna moved to Sarajevo where she continued writing, producing settings of poetry by Paul Celan, E. E. Cummings, Ben Okri and later, in collaboration with film maker Chris Briggs, work by Pablo Neruda.
-'Love Songs for Michael', the settings of three Michaelangelo sonnets for Michael Chance and lutist Nigel North, were commissioned and performed at The Radovljica Festival in Slovenia in 2000.
+In 2000, McKevitet moved to Sarajevo where she continued writing, producing settings of poetry by Paul Celan, E. E. Cummings, Ben Okri and later, in collaboration with film maker Chris Briggs, work by Pablo Neruda.
+Love Songs for Michael, the settings of three Michaelangelo sonnets for Michael Chance and lutist Nigel North, were commissioned and performed at The Radovljica Festival in Slovenia in 2000.

-Donna is a member of the band The Mabuses and composer for the photographer Emma Summerton contributing film scores and soundtracks for the fashion house Bodyamr, London and Paris Fashion Week, Jaeger and Italian Vogue.
+McKevitt is a member of the band The Mabuses and composer for the photographer Emma Summerton, contributing film scores and soundtracks for the fashion house Bodyamr, London and Paris Fashion Week, Jaeger and Italian Vogue.

-2010 saw the release of This is What I Wanted to Give You' a collaboration with The Cesarians' drummer and poet Jan Noble and the beginning of a new song cycle from McKevitt.
-A live preview of the forthcoming debut album from 'McKevitt & Noble', showcased at the East End Film Festival in May 2011, was McKevitt's first live performance in nearly 10 years.

-In 2012 Donna wrote the score for the feature film The Fold directed by John Jencks and in the same year produced a score with composer Hannah Peel for a contemporary dance piece Compass performed on the main stage at Sadler's Wells.
+2010 saw the release of This is What I Wanted to Give You a collaboration with The Cesarians' drummer and poet Jan Noble and the beginning of a new song cycle from McKevitt.
+In 2012, McKevitt wrote the score for feature film The Fold, directed by John Jencks, That year she produced a score with composer Hannah Peel for a contemporary dance piece Compass performed on the main stage at Sadler's Wells.